Bulletin #2330, Maine Farm Safety Program: Care of Respirators

 - Poor seating of exhalation and inhalation valve disks.

-- Damage to speaking diaphragm, if there is one.
+- Damage to the speaking diaphragm, if there is one.

 Recognizing an Emergency